alethic/nxkit/README.md

 http://www.w3.org/TR/2013/WD-DOM-Level-3-Events-20131105/

-For instance to synthesize a UI client or activate (defined as emitting a `DOMActivate` event):
+For instance to synthesize a UI click or activate (defined as emitting a `DOMActivate` event):

     document.Xml
         .Element("my-element")